Lake users are chillier than usual this year. How can you tell?

 Open water lake temperatures are not monitored regularly.
-Data are only collected by ALMS lake technicians when the water quality is sampled during campaigns about every second year. they are still not saved in a retrievable form so ancient Alberta Environment archives from 1996 had to be consulted.
-When combined with air temperature data recorded at the Red Deer Airport and reported by Environment Canada for the same period, here are the air/lake values from that summer:
+Data are only collected by ALMS lake technicians when the water quality is sampled during campaigns about every second year.
+This article uses a full set of data from Alberta Environment archives from 1996 that were published in the report “Sylvan Lake Water Quality Study-AXYS Environmental-2005-Appendix A” When combined with air temperature data recorded at the Red Deer Airport and reported by Environment Canada for the same period, here are the air/lake values from that summer:

 The lake temperature data (the black dots and dashed line) are digitized from the following vertical temperature profiles logged at the AEP deep water station used for water quality monitoring in 1996: